 Students with satisfactory work in a course but who, due to extenuating circumstances, cannot complete the required coursework during the session may, as approved by the professor, receive a grade of "I" (Incomplete) together with a letter grade indicating the level of performance on the work accomplished factoring in the impact of non-completion of the work pending.

-Acceptable reasons to be considered by the professor for awarding grades of "I" include serious illness, accident or hospitalization of the student, their dependents, spouse or significant other, natural disasters, military mobilization, or a court ordered appearance.
-Any other hardship circumstances must be approved by the Chancellor.
+Acceptable reasons to be considered by the professor for awarding grades of "I" include serious illness, accident or hospitalization of the student, their dependents, spouse or significant other, natural disasters, military mobilizations, or a court ordered appearance.
+Any other hardship circumstances must be approved by the Provost.
 Written proof of evidence is required in all cases except for natural disasters.
-Under no circumstances will an incomplete grade be awarded for remedial purposes, or for reasons not specified in this section.